Prag8855/aab/content/guides/zusatzblatt.md

 [![Zusatzblatt for a residence permit - back](/images/aufenthaltstitel-zusatzblat-back-web.png "Zusatzblatt for a freelance visa")](/images/aufenthaltstitel-zusatzblat-back-web.png)

+The *Zusatzblatt* can also be a sticker in your passport.

 This is what those lines mean:

 - **"Ausbildung zum … erlaubt"**